aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/jsonlayoutoptions/_index.md

 ```

 Indicates whether ignore title if object is a property of object.

+**Remarks**

 NOTE: This property is now obsolete.
 Instead, please use JsonLayoutOptions.IgnoreTitle property instead.
 This property will be removed 6 months later since February 2023.
 Aspose apologizes for any inconvenience you may have experienced.

 **Returns:**
 boolean